 But the story of how this played out contains a grim reality that shouldn’t be ignoredPhoto of 16-year-old Pomo Girl, by Edward Curtis, 1924

-Knowledge of her identity as Frances Jack, from White Wolf James, who knew her
+We know her identity as Frances Jack, from White Wolf James, who knew her later in life.

 In 1800 there were some 15,000 native people of multiple tribes living in Mendocino County (and about 150,000 across the state.)